FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 ```

 **Params are placeholders in the URL that begin with a colon, like the `:id` param defined in the route in this example.
-A similar convention is used for matching dynamic segments in other popular web frameworks like Rails and Express.**
+A similar convention is used for matching dynamic segments in other popular web frameworks like Express.**

 Now let's create Blog component inside Blogs folder.
 And import this component and assign it to `<Route path="/blog/:id" element={<div>blog</div>} />`